Do Go On - 334 - Pan Am Flight 73

 Come on.

-how long will it take me to fly from here to here?
+How long will take me to fly from here to here?

-And it's like, you can't get from that place to that place.
+And it's like, you can't get from that place.

 You can't.

-But you could take an Ola or a Diddy ride.
+But you could take an Ola or a Diddy right?

 No, Google.